- Advising and Curriculum

 Can I apply transfer or prior degree course work to the degree/certificate?

 Maybe.
 You may need to have an Advanced Standing Evaluation completed by the university that shows your credits have been accepted as transfer work.
-You also need to propose substitutions and get approval from both the TPW advisor and the TPW Director.
+You also need to propose substitutions and get approval from both the TPW coordinator.
 Provide copies of your transcripts and, if possible, syllabi/course descriptions and sample course projects.
-Finally, transfer maximums will apply: minor/certificates: 12 units; majors: check the Bulletin.
+Finally, transfer maximums will apply: minor/certificates: 6 units; majors: check the Bulletin.

 Can I substitute other SF State course work for skills electives listed?

 Maybe, with approval of a TPW Advisor.
 Bring in a current syllabus for the course you wish to substitute.

 Are there scholarships offered specifically for Technical & Professional Writing students?